-When we inquired about visiting its major monument, a magnificent stupa decorated with gold leaf and brilliant colors, we were told that while one could drive to the shrine, it was much better to approach it on foot.
+When Bob and I inquired about visiting its major monument, a magnificent stupa decorated with gold leaf and brilliant colors, we were told that while one could drive to the shrine, it was much better to approach it on foot.
 The recommendation was a good one, for walking the mile-and-a-half, winding trail marked with prayer flags turned our visit into a mini-pilgrimage.

 The stupa itself is a remarkable piece of architecture.
 Nestled in a mountain valley and surrounded by pine forests, it rises to a height of 108 feet and is formed from concrete that is built to last for a thousand years.
 Its exterior and interior are filled with exquisite paintings, decorations, and symbolic features.